CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[3,4,5]

-Which of the following are DSN parameters?
+Which of the following are DSN parameter values?

 - `$sql`